sentinel-official/sentinel/wallet/README.md

     ```C:/ > Users > {Your Username} > AppData > Local > Sentinel > Sentinel.exe```

-- Additionally, You Can Create A Shortcut of the App And Save it On Your Desktop For Ease Of Use.
-For That Right Click On the sentinel.exe file and click ```Create Shortcut```.
-After That You Can Copy That Shortcut To Your Desktop And Open The App From Desktop Everytime.
+- Additionally, you can create a shortcut of the app and save it on your desktop for ease of use.
+For that right click on the sentinel.exe file and click ```Create Shortcut```.
+After that you can copy that shortcut to your desktop and open the app from desktop everytime.

-- If You're Facing Any Issues like ***OpenVPN Is Not Installed*** or ***Something Went Wrong***, Please Uninstall Your Already Installed OpenVPN from control panel and then re-install OpenVPN from the following path on Your Local Machine And Re-Run The Sentinel App.
+- If you're facing any issues like ***OpenVPN Is Not Installed*** or ***Something Went Wrong***, please uninstall your already installed OpenVPN from control panel and then re-install OpenVPN from the following path on your local machine and re-run the Sentinel App.

 ```C:// > Users > {Your Username} > AppData > Local > Sentinel > app-0.0.32 > resources > extras > openvpn-install-2.3.18-*.exe```